 You are here

-Gretchen Ritter '83 joined Cornell in August 2013 as the Harold Tanner Dean of Arts and Sciences and professor of government.
-A third-generation Cornellian, she is the College's first female dean.
+Professor Gretchen Ritter served as the Harold Tanner Dean of Arts and Sciences from 2013 - 2018.
+A third-generation Cornellian, she was the College's first female dean.
 She previously served as vice provost and professor of government at the University of Texas at Austin.
 She has also taught at MIT, Princeton and Harvard.